spctr01/gplot/README.md

 |    |--__init__.py :  __init__ file
 |
 |
-|-gploter   :  executable file to run the library
+|-gplot   :  executable file to run the library
 |
 |-setup.py  :  package metadata information  (used for pip)
 |